 However, with moving house and everything, I didn’t feel it was a particularly great time to trial his experiment, since I was convinced it’d make me more tired again, so I put it off until last week, when things had calmed down.

 And I went in today to see my GP and explained this to him.
 He was fine with it.
 In fact, he was a little baffled.
 He felt my TSH was fine, and that all my blood levels read really well.

 He said that coupled with the fact that I look and feel really well, he is happy for me.

-But, my GP and I agreed I may as well trial the endo’s suggestion and see what happens.
-So, I’m booked in for a blood test to test my levels again, in 5 weeks time.
-I’m seeing the endo at the end of next week.
+But, my GP and I agreed I may as well trial the endocrinologist’s suggestion and see what happens.
+So, I’m booked in for a blood test to test my levels again, in five weeks time.
+I’m seeing the endocrinologist at the end of next week.
 Which will be fun…

 Rachel Hill is the highly ranked and multi-award winning thyroid patient advocate, writer, speaker and author behind The Invisible Hypothyroidism.
 Her thyroid advocacy work includes writing articles, authoring books, producing her Thyroid Family email newsletters and speaking on podcasts, as well as being a founding board member for the American College of Thyroidology.
 She is well-recognised as a crucial and influential contributor to the thyroid community and has a large social media presence.
 Her books include “Be Your Own Thyroid Advocate” and “You, Me and Hypothyroidism”.